fo76utils/fo76utils/README.md

         pacman -Su
         pacman -S --needed base-devel mingw-w64-x86_64-toolchain
         pacman -S msys/scons
-* Optionally, install SDL 2 for cubeview, wrldview, and the NIF viewer mode of esmview and nif\_info, matplotlib for plotting scripts, and SWIG for building the Python interface to libfo76utils:
+* Optionally, install SDL 2 for cubeview, wrldview, and the NIF viewer mode of esmview and nif\_info, matplotlib for plotting scripts, and SWIG for building the Python interface to libce2utils:
   *     pacman -S mingw64/mingw-w64-x86_64-SDL2
         pacman -S mingw64/mingw-w64-x86_64-python-matplotlib
         pacman -S mingw64/mingw-w64-x86_64-swig
 * The installed MSYS2 and MinGW packages can be updated anytime by running **pacman -Syu** again.
 * In the MSYS2 MinGW x64 terminal, compile the utilities with **scons**.
 Use **scons -j 8** for building with 8 parallel jobs, and **scons -c** to clean up and delete the object files and executables.
+* By default, the code generated is compatible with Intel Haswell or newer CPUs.
+Adding **avx=1** disables the use of instruction set extensions (including F16C, FMA and AVX2) that are not compatible with Sandy Bridge, while **avx=0** disables all instruction set extensions and compiles for a generic x86\_64 CPU.
-Running scons with the **rgb10a2=1** option compiles all tools that can render NIF files with RGB10A2 frame buffer format, and adding **pymodule=1** builds a Python interface to libfo76utils under scripts.
+* Running scons with the **rgb10a2=1** option compiles all tools that can render NIF files with RGB10A2 frame buffer format.
+* Adding the **pymodule=1** option builds a Python interface to libce2utils under scripts.
 * If Visual Studio is also installed on the system, **tools=mingw** needs to be added to the scons options.
-* By default, the code generated is compatible with Intel Sandy Bridge or newer CPUs.
-Adding **avx=0** or **avx2=1** disables instruction set extensions or also enables them for Haswell or newer, respectively.
 * Optionally, for the makemap and icon extraction scripts only, download and install [ImageMagick](https://imagemagick.org/script/download.php#windows) and [SWFTools](http://www.swftools.org/download.html).

 #### Example 1